firstbatchxyz/dria-blog/docs/cookbook/function_calling.md

 ---
 categories:
 - Software Engineering
-description: Explore the nuances of function calling in programming, enhancing your coding skills and understanding of software operations.
+description: Learn how to effectively call functions in code to enhance modularity and efficiency in programming.
 tags:
-- Function Calling
+- function calling
-- Programming
+- programming concepts
-- Software Development
+- modularity
-- Coding Skills
+- coding best practices
-- Tech Education
+- software development
 ---